 When a client logs into the portal, they see a focused version of Kerdora — just the information and tools you've chosen to share with them.
-They can view Guides, check off action items, update their own financial data, link accounts, and upload documents.
+They can view Guides, check off action items, review and update their own financial data in their Profile, link accounts, and upload documents.
 They cannot access your planning modules, change goal assumptions, or see anything you haven't explicitly shared.

 Here's a full breakdown of what clients can and can't do.